jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/php-communication-signoff.md

 #### Connectivity
 The ESP32-H2 is able to communicate via Zigbee protocols [1].
 Zigbee protocols allow for the formation of a mesh network, allowing the system the work for any size house [2].
 The ESP32-H2 has a built-in 2.4 GHz receiver and transmitter that will form a mesh network to ensure that all sensors will be able to communicate with the head unit [1].

 The XB24 is also able to communicate via Zigbee protocols [3].
 This Zigbee module allows direct connectivity to a Raspberry Pi or related board.
 It will also allow the system to extend its range up to 200ft indoors, giving it the ability to reach the sensors in a house [3].
 If a sensor is placed outside of the 200ft range, then a mesh network would be incorporated into that system.
-The ESP32-H2 has the capability to transmit data at a minimum of 32ft.
-As long as each sensor module is placed within 32ft of one another, then the mesh network can be created.
+The ESP32-H2 has the capability to transmit data at a minimum of 32ft [4].
+As long as each sensor module is placed within 32ft of one another, then the mesh network can be created [4].

 #### Personal Area Network
-Zigbee is designed to create a personal area network (PAN), which would not require the system to have to connect to an internet connection [4].
-Zigbee devices are either preconfigured with a PAN ID to join, or they can discover nearby networks and select a PAN ID network to join [4].
+Zigbee is designed to create a personal area network (PAN), which would not require the system to have to connect to an internet connection [5].
+Zigbee devices are either preconfigured with a PAN ID to join, or they can discover nearby networks and select a PAN ID network to join [5].
 This allows any Zigbee device to connect to each other as long as the PAN ID is in a discoverable range.

-#### Communication
+Each sensor module will have a unique PAN ID allowing the information to be differentiated from one another.

 ## Bill of Materials (BOM)